ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 In other words, this is my sandbox.
 You get a peek inside what I'm curious about.
 I move very fast and break a lot of things here, since I have limited evening and weekend time to move this work forward.

-**Code for me should not just be correct-- it should communicate, tell a story.**
+**Code is only partly measured by how it performs as expected-- it should communicate, tell a story.**

 That's what I do during my work-day.